Last Updated on July 11, 2023

 Milwaukee’s M18 Heat gun makes a name for itself with quick heating, giving you heat-shrinking temps in just 7 seconds and taking a bit longer to reach its full 875ºF potential.
 We really like the hanging hook and its compact 6.4″ head length.
 The kit comes with a 5.0Ah battery, charger, guarded nozzle, and reducing nozzle.
 As a purely cordless model, it was the first to hit the market from the major tool brands.

-$299 might seem steep for this heat gun kit, but you can grab the bare tool for just $129 if you already have Milwaukee batteries and a charger.
+You can grab the bare tool for $149 if you already have Milwaukee batteries and a charger.

 Best Ryobi Cordless Heat Gun